c477y/adulttime_dl/README.md

 `fatal`. `extra` will push a lot of logs so it's recommended to use this for debugging or raising issues.

+#### --headless

+Use a headless browser to download the files.
+The CLI by default spawns a browser.

 ## FAQ

-### Are all supported sites require a premium membership?
+### Do all supported sites require a premium membership?

-No, sites like `goodporn` and `cumlouder` are free to use and don't require a premium membership.
+No, sites like `thepornbunny` and `cumlouder` are free to use and don't require a premium membership.

 ### How do I get my session cookie?

 Refer to [the cookie](# --cookie-file=COOKIE_FILE) section for more information.
-Some sites like `s3xus` and `rickysroom` support dynamic session authentication and will not require you to manually get your session cookie.
-Instead, using these sites will spawn a browser window where you can login and the tool will get the cookies automatically.
+Some sites like `adulttime`, `bellesa`, `evilangel`, `julesjordan`, `manuelferrara`, `rickysroom` and `s3xus` support dynamic session authentication and will not require you to manually get your session cookie.
+Instead, using these sites will spawn a browser window where you can login and the tool will get the cookies automatically, saving them locally for future runs.

 ### Can XXX site be supported?

 It depends on the site.
-The tool uses two strategies to download from sites:
+The tool uses three strategies to download from sites:

-* Using the site's APIs: if available, this is the first choice as it's most reliable
+* Using the site's APIs: if available, this is the first choice as it's most reliable.
-* Using HTML parsing: this is a fallback is the site doesn't have an API.
-This is less reliable as it makes the site prone to breaking if the site layout changes.
+* Using HTML parsing: this is a fallback if the site doesn't have an API.
+This is less reliable as it sites may change their design causing HTML parsing to fail.
 * Using browser automation: this is the last resort as it uses a browser to navigate the site.
-Usually this is required if the site does not allow downloads or have HLS streams.
-This method makes the site slow (as controlling a browser is slow in itself) and prone to breaking as it still uses HTML parsing (although with a different library).
+Usually this is done if the site doesn't allow downloads, loads assets dynamically or serves media as HLS streams.
+Controlling a browser is slow and can cause occasional crashes if the CLI loses control over the browser.

 ## Ran into an error?

 Raise an issue in the [issue
 tracker](https://github.com/c477y/adulttime_dl/issues) and I'll try to help out.
-However, please understand that debugging paid sites require a paid membership account which I may not have access to so my support may be limited.
+However, please understand that debugging paid sites requires a paid membership account which I may not have access to so my support may be limited.